Duet3D/wiki-content/User_manual/Machine_configuration/DSF.md

 ## Configuration notes

 When DuetControlServer and the two DuetPluginService instances have been started, the macro file `dsf-config.g` is automatically invoked.
-You may use this configuration file to run custom G/M/T-codes that need to be executed when plugins are being started and/or SBC-relevant commands need to be executed.
+This is found in `/opt/dsf/sd/sys/`.
+Use this configuration file to run custom G/M/T-codes that need to be executed when plugins are being started and/or SBC-relevant commands need to be executed.

 It is not recommended to put SBC configuration data into `config.g`, because they will probably have no effect and may generate unwanted errors or warnings.
-See [DuetPiManagementPlugin](https://github.com/Duet3D/DuetSoftwareFramework/tree/master/src/DuetPiManagementPlugin#supported-codes) for a list of plugins that should NOT be put in `config.g` in SBC mode.
+See [DuetPiManagementPlugin](https://github.com/Duet3D/DuetSoftwareFramework/tree/master/src/DuetPiManagementPlugin#supported-codes) for a list of commands/plugins that should NOT be put in `config.g` in SBC mode.

+If you add custom G/M/T-codes to `dsf-config.g`, add a short delay to the beginning (~2 seconds should be fine, e.g. `G4 S2`) may be needed to ensure that started plugins have a bit of spare time to register command interceptors.
+If the listed codes are executed before plugins have had a chance to register command interceptors, they may be just passed on to RRF, which typically results in an error message.

 ## Development